MCDA Data Analysis To Inform Drug Policy By Prof David Nutt

 David Nutt is currently the Edmond J. Safra Professor of Neuropsychopharmacology and director of the Neuropsychopharmacology Unit in the Division of Brain Sciences.
 In addition to several prestigious appointments in the past, David is currently Chair of DrugScience (formally the Independent Scientific Committee on Drugs (ISCD) and President of the European Brain Council.
 He has edited the Journal of Psychopharmacology for over two decades and acts as the psychiatry drugs advisor to the British National Formulary.
-David broadcasts widely to the general public both on radio and television including BBC science and public affairs programmes on therapeutic as well as illicit drugs, their harms and their classification.
-He has published over 400 original research papers, a similar number of reviews and books chapters, eight government reports on drugs and 27 books.
+David broadcasts widely to the general public both on radio and television including BBC science and public affairs programs on therapeutic as well as illicit drugs, their harms and their classification.
+He has published over 400 original research papers, a similar number of reviews and book chapters, eight government reports on drugs and 27 books.

 What I didn’t know at the time of doing this, and what I’ve learnt as being part of a process where we had 15 real tobacco experts, is that half of all the fires in the world are caused by cigarette stubs; 2500 people each year are burned to death, either in their beds, or because someone has thrown a cigarette stub out and they have been caught in a forest fire.
 And that’s why cigarettes are hugely harmful to other people.
 They are also very harmful to the user.